rock-the-prototype/dsl-docs/README.md

 Our DSL defines the atomic unit of trust:
 a requirement that can be understood, verified, versioned, and audited — without depending on specific platforms or vendor interests.

+## Architecture Overview

+### How validation works -

+Validation is performed in two stages:

+1. **Schema validation** ensures the requirement matches the canonical structure (shape).
+2. **Rule validation** applies normative constraints (semantics) to detect violations such as non-binding modality, missing/placeholder actors, or atomicity violations.

+The JSON Schema defines **what a requirement is**.
+The rule set defines **when a requirement is considered valid**.
+The validation engine applies both deterministically and reports rule-based errors (Rule IDs).

 ### Context & Trust

 True digital sovereignty does not come from building yet another isolated infrastructure but from **making existing ones transparent and auditable**.